 |Weight||Approximately .93 lbs with Joy-Con controllers||Approx. .61 lbs|

-The Switch Lite offers the same processing power, but it cannot be played on TV.
+The Switch Lite offers the same processing power as Switch OLED, but it cannot be played on TV.
 Plus, the larger Switch is far more suited to multiplayer gaming than the Switch Lite is.

-So what's so special about the OLED Model's Joy-Cons anyway?
+So what's so special about the Switch OLED's Joy-Con anyway?
 As I've mentioned before, they can slip on and off of the sides of the Switch, making it easy to play a single-player game in handheld mode or revert to multiplayer when they're detached.
-You see, they can be used together as one controller or can be divided, turned sideways, and work as two individual controllers for local 2-player on one Switch whenever you want.
-If you're using them with the OLED Model, that means they can be used while the Switch is docked to the TV or in handheld mode.
+They can be used together as one controller or can be divided, turned sideways, and work as two individual controllers for local 2-player on one Switch whenever you want.
+If you're using them with the Switch OLED, that means they can be used while the Switch is docked to the TV or in handheld mode.

-These versatile controllers make it easy to entertain multiple players on one Switch system while on road trips, running errands, or any other time players want to experience the same game together.
+These versatile controllers make it easy to entertain multiple players on one Switch system while on road trips, seated together on the living room couch, or any other time players want to experience the same game together.
 The best local multiplayer Switch games can support 2-8 players depending on the game being played, as long as there are enough controllers to go around.

-The Switch Lite's controllers cannot be removed and thus make it harder to play multiplayer games unless you purchase Joy-Cons separately.
-They sync to the Switch Lite and work just as they would on the OLED Model, aside from being able to attach and detach from the smaller system.
+The Switch Lite's controllers cannot be removed and thus make it harder to play multiplayer games unless you purchase Joy-Con separately.
+Fortunately, Joy-Con sync to the Switch Lite and work just as they would on the Switch OLED, aside from being able to attach and detach from the smaller system.